60 Seconds With…Mark Hill

 My parents always told me to…follow my heart when it came to a job.
 If you enjoy what you do and have a real passion for it, not only will it not seem like work, but you’ll also probably be better at it.

 My first collectable was…a Star Wars action figure.
 Although they weren’t really collectables then!
-My first antique was a quirky yet beautiful Victorian writing box that I coveted in a local antiques shop I passed on my daily paper round.
+My first antique was a quirky Victorian mahogany writing box (left) that I coveted in a local antiques shop I passed on my daily paper round.
 I was heart-broken when I saw it had sold one day, but was delighted to find it under the Christmas tree a few months later.

 The first record I ever bought was…It seems embarrassing to admit it today, but it was Kylie Minogue’s ‘The Locomotion’.
 I was only 12.
 Kylie’s gone from strength to strength since then, and I’m still a massive fan.